lxing532/Dialogue-Topic-Segmenter/README.md

-# Codes and data for Dialogue Topic Segmenter
+# Code and Data for Dialogue Topic Segmenter
+This repository maintains:
-This repository maintains the source code for "[Improving Unsupervised Dialogue Topic Segmentation with Utterance-Pair Coherence Scoring](https://aclanthology.org/2021.sigdial-1.18.pdf)", SIGDIAL 2021.
+* The source code of "[Improving Unsupervised Dialogue Topic Segmentation with Utterance-Pair Coherence Scoring](https://aclanthology.org/2021.sigdial-1.18.pdf)", SIGDIAL 2021.
+* [Continously Update] A [dataset collection](https://github.com/lxing532/Dialogue-Topic-Segmenter/tree/main/data) of Dialogue Topic Segmentation cleaned to a standarized format.

 ## 1. Datasets:
 In the paper, we mention two training datasets for Utterance-Pair Coherence Scoring model training.
 They are: